gitSushi/testing_gitignore/README.md

 # Testing gitignore

-.gitignore gave me some grief the other day.
+.gitignore gave me grief the other day.
 So this is practice !

 ## My Findings